mckennapsean/dissertation/content/08-discuss.md

 The framework promotes increased design process flexibility by enabling and emphasizing a workflow that includes both the nesting of activities and activities occurring in parallel.
-As shown in [@fig:timeline], the design activity framework can represent a process where many activities are pieced together in different ways according to the motivation of the project at any given time.
+As shown in [@fig:timelines], the design activity framework can represent a process where many activities are pieced together in different ways according to the motivation of the project at any given time.
 We feel that this flexibility enables the framework to more